(Switzerland / Germany / The Netherlands / Belgium / France / England)

 Arc de Triomphe + Champs Elysees

 Arc de Triomphe is one of the most famous monuments in Paris, standing at the western end of the Champs-Élysées at the center of Place Charles de Gaulle, formerly named Place the étoile or “star” of the juncture formed by its twelve radiating avenues.
+The Arc de Triomphe honours those who fought and died for France in the French Revolutionary and Napoleonic Wars, with the names of all French victories and generals inscribed on its inner and outer surfaces.
 The Avenue des Champs-Élysées is an avenue in the 8th arrondissement of Paris, 1.9 kilometres long and 70 metres wide, running between the Place de la Concorde and the Place Charles de Gaulle, where the Arc de Triomphe is located.

 The Grand Palais des Champs-Élysées, commonly known as the Grand Palace, is a large historic site, exhibition hall and museum complex located at the Champs-Élysées in the 8th arrondissement of Paris, France.
 Construction of the Grand Palais began in 1897 following the demolition of the Palace of Industry as part of the preparation works for the Universal Exposition of 1900.